AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-03-14-Getting-started-with-Tezos-and-minting-on-hicetnunc.xyz.md

 1. A hicetnunc compatible Tezos wallet
 2. Some Tezos in your Tezos wallet

-And then you're ready to get started with minting on the Tezos blockchain via hicetnunc.xyz.
+And then you're ready to get started with minting on the Tezos blockchain via <a href='https://hicetnunc.xyz' target="_blank" rel="noopener noreferrer">hicetnunc.xyz</a>.

 ## Tezos Wallets
 <div class="row">